The Year of the Fire Horse is finally here, and Hakkasan Mumbai is pulling out all stops to ensure that they ring in the Chinese New Year with style.

 The Golden Stallion dessert |

 The Year of the Horse celebrates momentum, balance and brings the promise of prosperity.
-The traditional foods that Chinese consume during this time are dumplings a symbol of wealth and prosperity, steamed whole fish, a sign of abundance, longevity noodles for a long and happy life, spring rolls for wealth and prosperity and Gao (cake or pudding) to gather lucky omens.
+The traditional foods that the Chinese consume during this time are dumplings, a symbol of wealth and prosperity, steamed whole fish, a sign of abundance, longevity noodles for a long and happy life, spring rolls for wealth and prosperity and Gao (cake or pudding) to gather lucky omens.

-How are you liking the experience of being in Mumbai.
+How are you liking the experience of being in Mumbai?
 What are some of the local dishes that you have tasted?

 I am absolutely loving the energy of Mumbai.
 The local food scene is incredible.
-I have a particular fondness for Indian dishes like Tandoori Chicken, rich Mutton Curry, and fragrant biryani rice.
+I have a particular fondness for Indian dishes like Tandoori Chicken, rich mutton curry, and fragrant biryani rice.

 Among the various types of Indian breads, I especially enjoy dosa served with chutney.
 The contrast between the crispy, fermented crepe and the cooling, zesty coconut chutney is a true masterclass in flavour balance.